smagnani96/eBPF_TrafficAnalyzer/README.md

 ## Infrastructure Architecture

-Thanks to the [Dynmon](https://polycube-network.readthedocs.io/en/latest/services/pcn-dynmon/dynmon.html) service recently integrated in the framework, users are able to inject dynamically new eBPB code to be inserted in the Data Plane.
+Thanks to the [Dynmon](https://polycube-network.readthedocs.io/en/latest/services/pcn-dynmon/dynmon.html) service recently integrated in the framework, users are able to inject dynamically new eBPF code to be inserted in the Data Plane.
 This code is managed by a Monitor, which needs to be created and attached to a network interface.

 Using the [dymon\_injector.py](./tools/dynmon_injector.py) script a user inject the new code into the probe.
 From that moment on, by querying the correct monitor the user can retrieve all the informations it has gathered.
 But what information?
 Those we tell the probe to gather.
 In all the `dataplane.json` files, users not only insert their own code, but they also specify which metrics should be exported by the service.